rcjcooke/wa-arm-spring-selector/README.md

 | Lee Springs | https://www.leespring.com/uk_index.asp | R |
 | ABSSAC | https://www.abssac.co.uk/ | R |

 ### Century Springs
 The spring data was copied from their PDF catalogues available online.
 Once scraped, it became evident that the catalogues had a small number of data errors in addition to a significant number of problems being introduced as a result of scraping the data from PDF in the first place.
 The original scraped source pages can be found in the `data/centurysprings` directory.

 Cleanup scripts were created to process the raw pages and generate a single CSV output.
 This process can be re-executed by running the `clean.sh` script (`-h` as an argument to get usage instructions).
 Please note that this requires `sed` and `awk` to be available on the command line.
 This was tested and proven to work on a MinGW terminal on Windows.
 No other environment has been verified at this stage.
+This process has now been integrated in to Gradle so using standard Gradle tasks will execute this for you.

 ### Gutekunst Federn
 The spring data was collated from their catalogue by Frank Beinersdorf and the final curated CSV can be found in the `data/gutekunst` project.